wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

 - Feb.
-2026, our work on [_"Improving Classifier-Free Guidance of Flow Matching via Manifold Projection"_](https://arxiv.org/pdf/2601.21892) was posted in arXiv.
+2026, our work on "Data-driven deformation correction in X-ray spectro-tomography with implicit neural networks” was accepted by Patterns (Cell Press); our work on [_"Improving Classifier-Free Guidance of Flow Matching via Manifold Projection"_](https://arxiv.org/pdf/2601.21892) was posted in arXiv.

 - Jan.
 2026, our work on "Variational Bayesian Inference for Tensor Robust Principal Component Analysis" was accepted by SIAM Journal on Scientific Computing.